nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Short form: `dp <index>`

-Deletes the project at the specified index of the project list.
+Deletes the project at the specified index of the **currently visible** project list.

 Notes:
 * The index refers to the index number shown in the displayed project list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* If used when a subset of projects is visible (e.g. due to a previous `find-project` command), the index provided is based on the currently displayed subset only.

 Example:
 *  `list-project` followed by `delete-project 1` deletes the first project in the list (if there is one).